 Topic Policy/ Strategy No. Policy/Strategy Title General Plan Policy/Strategy Text Responsible Department(s) Funding Source(s) Time Frame Comment AIR QUALITY Strategy ES- 4.3.2 Fireplaces Continue to prohibit new wood-burning fireplaces, except EPA certified wood stoves as allowed by the Building Code.
 Community Development - Building None Required Con.
 Sustainability commission has recommended an all-electric building reach code for new construction, which would directly reduce air quality impacts associated with combustion of natural gas in new buildings, including fireplaces.
-URBAN AND RURAL ECOSYSTEMS Policy ES-5.1 Urban Ecosystem Manage the public and private development to ensure the protection and enhancement of its urban Public Works - Capital Improvement Program and Park Improvement; Community Development - Planning None Required Con.
+URBAN AND RURAL ECOSYSTEMS Policy ES-5.1 Urban Ecosystem Manage the public and private development to ensure the protection and enhancement of its urban ecosystem.
+Public Works - Capital Improvement Program and Park Improvement; Community Development - Planning · Con.
 Not an action item.
 Implement with underlying strategies.
-URBAN AND RURAL ECOSYSTEMS Strategy ES- 5.1.1 Landscaping Ensure that the City's tree planting, landscaping and open space policies enhance the urban ecosystem by encouraging medians, pedestrian-crossing curb-extensions planting that is native, drought-tolerant, treats Public Works - Capital Improvement Program, Service Center, Park Improvement, Environmental Programs, and Development Services; Community Development - Planning General Fund Con.
+URBAN AND RURAL ECOSYSTEMS Strategy ES- 5.1.1 Landscaping Ensure that the City's tree planting, landscaping and open space policies enhance the urban ecosystem by encouraging medians, pedestrian-crossing curb-extensions planting that is native, drought-tolerant, treats stormwater and enhance urban plant, aquatic and animal resources in both, private and public development.
+Public Works - Capital Improvement Program, Service Center, Park Improvement, Environmental Programs, and Development Services; Community Development - Planning General Fund Con.
 Not an action item.
-URBAN AND RURAL ECOSYSTEMS Strategy ES- 5.1.2 Built Environment Ensure that sustainable landscaping design is incorporated in the development of City facilities, parks and Improvement, and Capital Improvement Fund Con.
+URBAN AND RURAL ECOSYSTEMS Strategy ES- 5.1.2 Built Environment Ensure that sustainable landscaping design is incorporated in the development of City facilities, parks and private projects with the inclusion of measures such as tree protection, stormwater treatment and planting of native, drought tolerant landscaping that is beneficial to the environment.
+Improvement, and Capital Improvement Fund Con.
 Not an action item.
 Reviewed in conjunction with project review.
 The City's Municipal Code and State standards contain measures for water-efficient landscaping and other sustainabile landscaping measures.
 URBAN AND RURAL ECOSYSTEMS Policy ES-5.2 Development Near Sensitive Areas Encourage the clustering of new development away from sensitive areas such as riparian corridors, wildlife habitat and corridors, public open space preserves and ridgelines.
 New developments in these areas must have a harmonious landscaping plan approved prior to development.
-Community Development - Planning None Required ('on Not an action item.
+Community Development - Planning None Required Con.
+Not an action item.
 Reviewed in conjunction with project review.